 Australian law sets the minimum wage rates, which establish the minimum amount that people must legally be paid for different kinds of jobs.
-It's okay to be paid higher than the minimum rate set, but sometimes employers pay less.
-This is unlawful.
+It's okay to be paid higher than the minimum rate set, but it's illegal to pay less.

 Just because you are young and eager to work doesn't mean that an employer can take advantage of you and pay you less than you deserve.
 Before discussing pay with an employer, you can do some research to find out what you should be paid.

 To find out more about minimum wage and pay rates, check out our Getting Paid the Right Amount page.

 It's normal to feel awkward about raising the subject of pay when applying for a job or asking for a raise, but don't let your feelings of awkwardness stop you from asking that kind of question.

 Check out our page on Negotiating pay for further information.